-The National Gallery and the Art Fund are pleased to announce that Ferens Art Gallery, Hull and Auckland Castle, Bishop Auckland are the latest organisations set to benefit from two new fully funded curatorial traineeships.
-These have been made possible through the National Gallery Curatorial Traineeship Programme supported by the Art Fund with the assistance of the Vivmar Foundation.
+The National Gallery and Art Fund are pleased to announce that Walker Art Gallery, Liverpool and Compton Verney Art Gallery and Park, Warwickshire are the latest organisations set to benefit from two new fully funded curatorial traineeships.
+These have been made possible through the National Gallery Curatorial Traineeship Programme supported by Art Fund with the assistance of the Vivmar Foundation.

-Launched in 2011, the traineeships were jointly established by the National Gallery and the Art Fund to address the need for object- and collections-based expertise.
-The programme invited applications from galleries and museums during early 2015.
-Following the selection of Ferens Art Gallery and Auckland Castle, a panel convened during July to select the curatorial trainees.
+Launched in 2011, the Curatorial Traineeship Programme was jointly established by the National Gallery and Art Fund to address the need for object and collections-based expertise.
+This year, the programme invited applications from galleries and museums during early 2017.
+Following the selection of Walker Art Gallery and Compton Verney, a panel convened in July to select the curatorial trainees.

 Previous trainees have been placed at Manchester Art Gallery, Laing Art Gallery, Newcastle, Birmingham Museum & Art Gallery, York Art Gallery, Ferens Art Gallery, Hull, and Auckland Castle.